-At the end of your day you want your retina to take in orange light.
-Start by placing your blue light emitting devices (screen devices) to bed.
+At the end of your day, you want your retina to take in orange light.
+Start by placing your blue-light-emitting devices (screen devices) in bed.
 Then go out for an evening walk.
-Watch the sun set, often an orange light.
+Watch the sunset, often an orange light.
 Challenge yourself to put devices to bed two hours prior to when you plan to go to sleep.
 Soften the lights in your house, take in the sunset, and spend time relaxing.
 Avoid stimulating the cortisol stress hormone inside of your body.
-(Don’t call friends you easily argue with), read a book, relax, take a walk.
-Make your bedroom a free-of-blue-light zone by turn off, or covering up all blue lights.
+(Don’t call friends you easily argue with), read a book, relax, and take a walk.
+Make your bedroom a free-of-blue-light zone by turning off, or covering up all blue lights.
 Get your sleeping space as dark as you can.

 Nature has already built in the means for us to have blue light to wake us in the morning and orange light to help us prepare for a good night’s sleep.
 Yeah to the wisdom of Nature!
 Humm, wonder what that symbiotic relationship is all about?

 Work to have the largest meal of your day at least 3 hours prior to going to bed.
 Digestion takes a lot of energy.
 If our body is working to digest a large meal, and particularly a meal that is difficult to digest, like greasy foods, it keeps us “working” versus supporting us to rest.
-Late in the day, avoid caffeine products, such as monster drinks, coffee, green tea, dark chocolate.
+Late in the day, avoid caffeine products, such as monster drinks, coffee, green tea, and dark chocolate.
 The caffeine molecule is structurally similar to that of adenosine, a molecule that helps promote the feeling of drowsiness.
-Caffeine if ingested, binds to the adenosine receptor site, and promotes stimulation to the central nervous system.
-(For more information, click here).
+Caffeine if ingested, binds to the adenosine receptor site, and promotes stimulation of the central nervous system.
 Forgo getting buzzed on caffeine prior to going to bed.

 Prior to bed, you might take time “giving voice” to energies still gnawing away inside of you.
-“Dump” those thoughts, feelings and emotions into a poem, music, painting, or journalling.
+“Dump” those thoughts, feelings, and emotions into a poem, music, painting, or journaling.
 Let those stressors land somewhere, through your creative process.

 Know that what you do in your waking life affects how you do in your sleeping life.